liseda-lab/clinical-temporal-kg/OntologyAlignment/README.md

 ## Steps to prepare the alignment files to extend the KG:

-1. Place them in the OntologyAlignment directory /AlignmentFiles.
-1.1.
-Our version of the files already is inside that directory.
+1. Place them in the OntologyAlignment directory /AlignmentFiles. *Our version of the files already is inside that directory.
-2. Run the script formatAlignment.py.
+3. Run the script formatAlignment.py.
 ```python
     cd OntologyAlignment
     python3 formatAlignment.py